MA, BA(Hons), PGDip. Reg MBACP (Accredited)

 If you decide to continue we will meet (initially) on a weekly basis.
 During our sessions I will try to understand your experiences and feelings and respond empathetically and honestly, sensitively offering my insight, and enabling you to become more knowledgeable about yourself, your thoughts and feelings, and work towards your wishes and goals.
 Through this collaborative relationship a mutual honesty and trust slowly grows.
 This therapeutic relationship is the beginning of the process of self-growth and change.

-As an Counsellor and psychotherapist I offer both short term support at a time of crisis or distress, or longer term treatment that focuses on deeper emotional issues and unconscious conflicts that may have built up over a period of time and may be holding you back.
+As a BACP accredited Counsellor and psychotherapist I offer both short term support at a time of crisis or distress, or longer term treatment that focuses on deeper emotional issues and unconscious conflicts that may have built up over a period of time and may be holding you back.
 This may be particularly helpful if you feel stuck in a particular pattern of behaviour that you cannot seem to change by yourself.

 As an Art Psychotherapist I also offer a form of psychotherapy that enables change and growth through the use of art materials.
 Art Therapy offers the opportunity for expression and communication that can be particularly helpful to people who find it hard to express their thoughts and feelings verbally.
 As a fully qualified and experienced Art Therapist I help adults, older adults and children with various difficulties including depression, anxiety and more complex emotional issues such as bipolar and BPD.